OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

       framework for the chosen language, showing that it correctly implements the specification for the function or component.
-    - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the components's performance in minutes, seconds, or milliseconds.
+    - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the components' performance in minutes, seconds, or milliseconds.
     - Features functions that correctly use the basic building blocks of the chosen programming language in a way that passes the function's test